Maorytzio/presentation-platform/README.md

 # Presentation Platform API

 This project is a server-side service built using Node.js and Express for managing presentations and slides.
-The application allows users to create, fetch, update, and delete presentations and slides, using MongoDB as the database.
-The project follows best engineering practices and includes API documentation with Swagger and unit tests with Jest.
+The application allows users to create, fetch, update, and delete presentations and slides, using MongoDB as the database and includes API documentation with Swagger.

 ## Table of Contents